oscaromeu/home-ops/docs/platform/observability/prometheus.md

         - path: /metrics
     ```

-??? example "Example: The service is in the `production` namespace and service monitor is in `monitoring` namespace (click to expand)"
+??? example "The service is in the `production` namespace and service monitor is in `monitoring` namespace (click to expand)"

     ```yaml
     ---